lodash/lodash/.github/CONTRIBUTING.md

 ## Pull Requests

-For additions or bug fixes you should only need to modify `lodash.js`.
+For additions or bug fixes, please modify the relevant files.
 Include updated unit tests in the `test` directory as part of your pull request.
-Don’t worry about regenerating the `dist/` or `doc/` files.
+Unit test files should be named `[filename].test.js`.

 Before running the unit tests you’ll need to install, `npm i`, [development dependencies](https://docs.npmjs.com/files/package.json#devdependencies).
-Run unit tests from the command-line via `npm test`, or open `test/index.html` & `test/fp.html` in a web browser.
-The [Backbone](http://backbonejs.org/) & [Underscore](http://underscorejs.org/) test suites are included as well.
+Run unit tests from the command-line via `npm test`.

 ## Contributor License Agreement